Anna Chaplain Anne Powell in a care home on the Isle of Wight

 What is the role of an Anna Friend?

 Anna Friends are there to support the Anna Chaplain.
 Once in place the Anna Chaplain will begin to recruit their team of Anna Friends.
 They will be responsible for their appointment, oversight and training.
-Anna Friends will need to hold a current DBS and have attended the appropriate Safeguarding training.
+Anna Friends will need to hold a current DBS and have attended the appropriate safeguarding training.

 What is the process for becoming an Anna Chaplain?